pathologicalenvy/pathological-envy-framework/manuscripts/M1_envy_cycle/chapters/03-the-orphan-problem-of-psychosis.md

 3.7 Psychosis as Outcome, Not Origin

 In this framework, psychosis is not treated as a primary disorder.
-It is treated as an outcome—a terminal state reached when regulation fails within a given cycle.
+It is treated as an outcome: a terminal state reached when regulation fails within a given cycle.

 This reframing allows psychosis to be understood without reducing it to envy, trauma, cognition, or neurochemistry alone.
 These factors influence thresholds and pathways, but the failure logic remains the same.